ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Proofreading of this version: Martin Helsdon

+# 1.0 Introduction

+*QuestWorlds* is a roleplaying rules engine suitable for you to play in any genre.

+It is a traditional roleplaying game in that there is a GM and players.
+The players play characters, each guided by the internal thoughts of their character as to what decisions they make, and the GM plays the world, including non-player characters (NPCs) and abstract threats.

+It features an abstract, conflict-based, resolution method and scalable, customizable, character descriptions.
+Designed to emulate the way characters in fiction face and overcome challenges, it is suitable for a wide variety of genres and play styles.

+It is a rules-light system that facilitates beginning play easily, and resolving conflicts in play quickly.

+We refer to a rules-light but traditional roleplaying game as a storytelling game, after Greg Stafford's definition in *Prince Valiant*.

 ## 1.1 Why QuestWorlds?

 *QuestWorlds* is meant to facilitate your creativity, and then to get out of your way.

 It is well suited to a collaborative, friendly group with a high degree of trust in each other’s creativity.
 Characters in *QuestWorlds* are described more in terms of their place in your imagination and the game setting than by game mechanics.

 If your group are often at odds and rely on their chosen rules kit as an arbiter between competing visions of how the game ought to develop, or use mechanical options to decide "what action to take," *QuestWorlds* is not a rules set that provides that structure.
-Make sure to discuss with your group whether you are collectively on board with trying a new play style dynamic, or if you would rather stick to more structured systems.## 1.2 Version
+Make sure to discuss with your group whether you are collectively on board with trying a new play style dynamic, or if you would rather stick to more structured systems.

+## 1.2 Version

 The first version of these rules *Hero Wars* was published in 2000 (ISBN 978-1-929052-01-1)